xeokit/xeokit-bim-viewer/README.md

 # xeokit-viewer (beta)

-xeokit-viewer is a BIM model viewer built on the [xeokit SDK](http://xeokit.io).
+xeokit-viewer is an open source BIM model viewer built on the [xeokit SDK](http://xeokit.io).

 The viewer is developed for integration within [OpenProject's](https://www.openproject.org/) BIM construction project management software, but is also usable as a stand-alone viewer for your BIM models.